alex-patterson-webdev/event-dispatcher/README.md

 ### Adding Listeners via the Event Dispatcher

 For convenience, the `EventDispatcher` class also implements `Arp\EventDispatcher\Listener\AddListenerAwareInterface`.
 This provides public methods to add event listeners to collections of the listener provider _after_ it has been passed to the `EventDispatcher`.

 Internally calls to `addListenerForEvent()` and `addListenersForEvent()` will proxy to the internal listener provider.

-For example

     use Arp\EventDispatcher\EventDispatcher;
     use Arp\EventDispatcher\Listener\ListenerProvider;